Rivera homers twice, Mets complete sweep of Giants

 Rivera, who began the day with just three homers, smacked a two-run shot in the second inning and a solo blast in the fourth, both off Giants left-hander Matt Moore.

-The multiple-homer game was the first of Rivera's career and the 15th by a Met this season.
+"It was funny because (hitting coach Kevin Long) and I, we talked a couple of weeks ago that I never had had a home run (off) the same pitcher twice," Rivera said of the 15th multiple-homer game by a Met this season.
+"Today was the day.
+I just wanted to help the team win and do something good."

-Jay Bruce added a two-run homer in the eighth inning and Curtis Granderson hit a solo shot in the ninth, increasing the Mets' total of road home runs this season to a major league-best 68.
+Jay Bruce added a two-run homer in the eighth inning and Curtis Granderson a solo shot in the ninth, increasing New York's total of road home runs this season to a major-league-best 68.

-Montero (1-4), who was making his 15th career start, was supported by an error-free defense and a potential rally-killing play by Rivera while protecting a lead his teammates had given him in the top of the first inning.
+Montero (1-4), who was making his 15th career start, was supported by an error-free defense and a potential rally-killing play by Rivera while protecting a lead his teammates gave him in the top of the first inning.

 He allowed five hits and two walks in his 104-pitch outing in improving his career record to 2-9.
 Montero struck out a season-best seven.